TandonDevOps/IndraABM/tutorial/tutorial_video_script.md

 `screen on create_model function in basic.py, mouse highlight "return Basic(MODEL_NAME,grp_struct=basic_grps..."`

-Each model will have a parameter called `grp_struct` which is a dictionary that contains group agent info either as a default constant or as a variable mapping to the value which specified in `[MODEL_NAME].props.json`
+Each model will have a parameter called `grp_struct` which is a dictionary that contains group agent info either as a default constant or as a variable mapping to a specified value in `[MODEL_NAME].props.json`

 `screen on basic_grps variable in basic.py`